punchanabu/PromptLearn/README.md

 - **Browsing Courses**: Explore available courses and lessons on the dashboard.
 - **User Registration and Login**: Sign up for a personalized experience and manage your courses.

-## Contributing
-Contributions to PromptLearn are welcome!
-Please read our contributing guidelines for details on how to contribute.

 ## License
 This project is licensed under the [MIT License](LICENSE).